abhirathod95/travel-blog/src/blog/travel/2019-01-13/Morocco_1.md

 featuredImage: "../../../images/Morocco/Morocco_2.jpg"
 ---

 I was so excited to finally visit my first African country.
-Morocco is a great place for an introduction to Africa since it is primarily a tourism centered country.
+Morocco is a great place for an introduction to Africa.
 The cities are all so unique from any place I've been before with lots of interesting history.
 I was able to visit four of the major cities in Morocco during my 8 days and learned lots of interesting lessons as a tourist in Morocco.

 **Read More|** [Lessons Learned in Morocco](/blog/lessons-learned-in-morocco)